Advanced document representation

 Evaluation

 The main purpose of the vector representation is to create a proper similarity graph model of the documents or sentences.
-Hence, in order to evaluate the quality of the vectors, we have to evaluate to which extent they are capable of capturing similarity and dissimilarity between documents.
-We followed the approach in [5] and we used wikipedia pages triplets for evaluating and testing the similarity.
-The idea is to gather three Wikipedia articles, two are of a very similar topic, one that is of a different (less related) topic, and use doc2vec embedding vectors to decide which of the two articles are more similar based on cosine similarity.
+Hence, to evaluate the quality of the vectors, we have to evaluate the extent to which they are capable of capturing similarity and dissimilarity between documents.
+We followed the approach in [5] and used Wikipedia page triplets to evaluate and test the similarity.
+The idea is to gather three Wikipedia articles, two of which are of a very similar topic, one that is of a different (less related) topic, and use doc2vec embedding vectors to decide which of the two articles is more similar based on cosine similarity.
 For example, articles about Deep Learning and Machine Learning are more similar to each other than to an article about computer networks.

-The dataset consists of two sets of triplets: 172 hand-picked triplets and almost 20000 automatically generated triplets (two articles are from the same category, one is from different – potentially sibling – category).
-We scraped and ingested all of them into Neo4j and used the automatic triplets as a training dataset and the hand picked ones for evaluation.
-Despite having relatively small training dataset (for comparison: the original paper [4] used full Wikipedia, i.e. ~4.5M pages and the paper [5] used ¼ of Wikipedia), the results are encouraging.
-Our achieved accuracy surpasses the one reported in [5] and is not far from [4].
+The dataset consists of two sets of triplets: 172 hand-picked triplets and almost 20000 automatically generated triplets (two articles are from the same category, one is from a different – potentially sibling – category).
+We scraped and ingested all of them into Neo4j, used the automatically generated triplets as a training dataset, and the handpicked ones for evaluation.
+Despite a relatively small training dataset (for comparison, the original paper [4] used the full Wikipedia, i.e., ~4.5M pages, and the paper [5] used ¼ of Wikipedia), the results are encouraging.
+Our achieved accuracy exceeds that reported in [5] and is close to that reported in [4].

-Table below contains results for some of our experiments with Paragraph Vectors.
-We ran multiple tests to check the influence of parameters such as vector dimension, learning rate, number of iterations and epochs and window size on the final quality.
-The best accuracy achieved was for vector dimension 800 with learning rate 0.025 and 15 iterations, 10 epochs.
-However, this comes at the cost of serialized model size (9.3 GB!) and requirements on training time and resources (8 hours on one cloud server with 16 cores and 64 GB RAM).
-A very reasonable alternative is going down to dimension 400, which has just about 2% lower accuracy and took about 2.5 h to compute.
+The table below contains results for some of our experiments with Paragraph Vectors.
+We conducted multiple tests to assess the effects of parameters such as vector dimension, learning rate, number of iterations, epochs, and window size on the final quality.
+The highest accuracy was achieved with a vector dimension of 800, a learning rate of 0.025, and 15 iterations (10 epochs).
+However, this comes at the cost of a serialised model size (9.3 GB) and increased training time and resource requirements (8 hours on a single cloud server with 16 cores and 64 GB of RAM).
+A reasonable alternative is to reduce the dimensionality to 400, which has approximately 2% lower accuracy and took approximately 2.5 h to compute.

 DimLearn. rateIterEpochsWindowModel size (GB)Accuracy